allnulled/getter/README.md

-# Getter
+# simple-getter

 ## 1. About

-Getter utility (for JavaScript) is just a tool to access objects and arrays nested contents through arrays of values used as *selectors*.
+The simple-getter utility (for JavaScript) is just a tool to access objects and arrays nested contents through arrays of values used as *selectors*.

 ## 1. Installation

 Import the file at:

-    src/getter.js
+    src/simple-getter.js

 It should work for both, NodeJS and browser environments.

 ## 2. Usage

 You can use this utility like:

-    Getter(data, selector)
+    SimpleGetter(data, selector)

 So for example, once it's loaded, this code should return ```true```:

-    Getter(
+    SimpleGetter(
         [0, {a: {b: [0, "foo"]}}, 2],
         [1, "a", "b", 1]
     ) === "foo";